casungo/osservaprezzi-carburanti-ha/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=osservaprezzi_carburanti)

+### Cron Expression Configuration

+The integration uses a cron expression to schedule automatic data updates.
+This is not part of the initial configuration but can be modified later according to your preferences.

+**Default value**: `30 8 * * *` (daily at 8:30 AM)

+You can modify this expression to customize when you want the data to be updated.
+You can use [Crontab Guru](https://crontab.guru) to help build and validate your cron expressions.
+This tool provides a helpful interface to understand when your scheduled updates will run.

+Common examples:

+- `0 8 * * *` - Daily at 8:00 AM
+- `30 7,19 * * *` - Daily at 7:30 AM and 7:30 PM
+- `0 */6 * * *` - Every 6 hours
+- `0 8 * * 1-5` - Weekdays at 8:00 AM

 ### Finding the Station ID

 During the setup, you will be asked to provide the **Station ID** for the fuel station you want to monitor.
 To find the Station ID: